 Standard items in my car!
 Napkins always come in handy (keep a stack in the glove box), some drive-thrus don’t include napkins unless you ask.
 These are definitely a necessity to carry on a road trip with kids!

 I keep tissues in the center console and a small pack in my purse.
 These replace the toilet paper in the odd Port-a-Potty or gross bathroom that’s lacking supplies.
 Wet wipes are great for cleaning sticky fingers, minor messes, and even as a quick refresh if you’re sweaty.

 You won’t miss it until you really need it!
 When lunch ends up on your shirt, this stain stick will keep the stain from setting until you can get it washed.
 We love these Tide Stain Sticks.

-Just in case someone is feeling car sick, pack a few disposable grocery bags.
+Just in case someone is feeling car sick, pack a few disposable grocery bags (check that they don’t have holes).
 Keep them where you can grab them with little notice.
 Just in case.

 The last time I threw up in a car was on a business trip to China.
 I unloaded my breakfast into a grocery bag in the back seat while our hosts kept up friendly banter from the front seat and politely ignored my distress.
 Not my finest moment, but I was really glad to have that grocery bag!

 Throw a roll in the back of the car.
 When that seltzer bottle explodes or a water bottle leaks, you’ll be glad you’re not stuck cleaning up with your stash of napkins!
 Paper towels can also double as napkins if you run out.